Skip to main content

 Endometrial Biopsy Services in Toronto

 Performed by experienced Nurse Practitioners at our Toronto clinics.
+Does not include pre-procedure consultation or pain medication prescribing.
 Lab analysis is covered by OHIP with a valid health card.

 What is an Endometrial Biopsy?